Dial 911 (or 9-911, if using a campus landline) for all emergencies

 Gather at the evacuation assembly area so that you can be accounted for

-Before leaving campus during or after an emergency, be sure that the route to your destination is passable and inform a campus official, such as a residence hall assistant, security guard, or staff member, of your destination and contact information
+Before leaving campus during or after an emergency, be sure the route to your destination is passable and inform a campus official, such as a residence hall assistant, security guard or staff member of your destination and contact information

 Indoors: Drop, cover, and hold on.
 Drop to the floor, take cover under a sturdy desk or table, and hold on to it firmly.
 Be prepared to move with it until the shaking stops.
 If you are not near a desk or table, drop to the floor against the interior wall and protect your head and neck with your arms.

 In bed: If you are in bed, hold on and stay there, protecting your head with a pillow.
 You are less likely to be injured staying where you are.